testinfected/molecule/README.md

 Molecule is great for building micro services or regular web applications.
 It is designed around simplicity, testability and freedom of choice.
 It's more a library than a framework really.

-Molecule is small, it weights less than 140k, and will stay as lean as possible.
+Molecule is small, it weights less than 150k, and will stay as lean as possible.
 It is pluggable through the concept of rack middlewares and offers some out-of-the box integrations.
 You're free to use the built-in options or provide your own implementations.

 Molecule requires Java 8.
-It runs an embedded web-server powered by [Simple](http://simpleframework.org).
+It runs an embedded web-server powered by [Simple](http://simpleframework.org) or [Undertow](http://undertow.io).
 Both are fully asynchronous and non-blocking, which means they can scale to very high loads.

 Have fun!